ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.meteoalarm/README.md

 ## Changelog

+### 3.0.2 (2024-02-24)
+* (jack-blackson) Bugfix for notification text - missing space
+* (jack-blackson) Bugfix for notification text - fix to just show "warning level in words" in the notification if it is ticked in the setup

 ### 3.0.1 (2024-02-29)
 * (jack-blackson) Bugfix for location names
 * (jack-blackson) Removed necessity to choose country, this is now automatically detected

 ### 3.0.0 (2024-02-26)
 * (jack-blackson) Breaking change: switch to locations instead of choosing geocodes to be able to also handle warnings coming with polygons (e.g. Switzerland)